Rotator Cuff Injuries

 Risks & Results of Surgery

 The success of surgery to repair the rotator cuff depends upon the size of the tear and how long ago the tear occurred.
-Usually, a small tear has a good chance for full recovery.
-If the tear is large, the extent of recovery cannot be accurately predicted until the repair and rehabilitation is completed.
-If the tear occurred a long time ago (several months or longer) it can be difficult or sometimes impossible to repair.
+Usually, a small tear has a good chance for a full recovery.
+If the tear is large, the extent of recovery cannot be accurately predicted until the repair and rehabilitation are completed.
+If the tear occurred a long time ago (several months or longer), it can be difficult or sometimes impossible to repair.
 Most patients achieve good pain relief following repair regardless of the size of the tear unless the tear is massive.

 Shoulder pain is usually worse than before surgery the first few weeks or even several months after surgery, but then gradually the pain lessens.
 It can take up to a full year to regain motion and function in the shoulder.
 Shoulder stiffness and loss of motion are potential complications after rotator cuff repair.
 Re-rupture of the repaired rotator cuff is possible if too much force is placed on the repaired tendon before it is fully healed.
 Nerve and muscle injury and infection are infrequent complications.

 A rotator cuff injury could occur because of overuse or a sudden injury.
 It can also be due to degeneration.
 Repetitive activities, such as throwing or swimming, can lead to injuries over time.
 Falls or hard hits may cause sudden injury.
 Aging can play a factor in rotator cuff degeneration.

 How do I know if I have a rotator cuff strain vs a tear?